 The integrated CTR Model is based on a Whole-Person approach, and was developed by CBI Director Steve Olweean near the end of the Balkans Wars as a guide for programs assisting large populations of victims of catastrophe, particularly violence and war in regions of conflict where the internal support systems have been debilitated by catastrophe.
 Over the years this model has been used to provide intensive trainings to counselors and relief workers in the Middle East, Balkans, Caucuses, and Russia, building local teams of qualified trainers and practitioners to expand the training pool and eventually take on full operation of the program locally.

-The CTR model is described in a chapter [“When Society Is The Victim”] in Dr. Stanley Krippner’s 2003 landmark book published by Preager/Greenwood publishers: “The Psychological Impact of War Trauma on Civilian Populations,“ and is the basis for all CBI human service training programs serving communities in regions of conflict.
+The CTR model is described in a chapter [“When Society Is The Victim”] in Dr. Stanley Krippner’s 2003 landmark book published by Preager/Greenwood publishers: “The Psychological Impact of War Trauma on Civilian Populations,“ and is the basis for CBI’s human service and local capacity building training programs serving at-risk communities in regions of conflict.

 The comprehensive, whole-person oriented SHC program is based on the CTR model and operated by CBI and it’s partners.
 It is a comprehensive, integrated, collaborative, and fundamentally sustainable humanitarian assistance program that taps into the talent resources within the service community itself – building local capacity and leadership for healing, recovery, and empowerment, while advancing the human service and educational system for the society in general.
 It offers a creative and effective model that can be replicated for addressing massive social hardship and immediate demand for assistance when the human service infrastructure of a society is overwhelmed due to being ether underdeveloped or profoundly undermined due to war and violence.